Cyrtodactylus markuscombaii

 Cyrtodactylus markuscombaii, also known commonly as the striped gecko, is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to eastern Nepal.

 Etymology

 The specific name, markuscombaii, is in honor of Markus Comba (born 1956), who is a Swiss antiquarian bookseller, book restorer, and naturalist.

 Distribution

-Known only from a single locality in E Nepal (Ilam; altitude 1,200-1,300 m.
-Possibly a Nepalese endemite.
+Cyrtodactylus markuscombaii is known only from a single locality in eastern Nepal (Ilam District, altitude 1,200–1,300 m and is possibly a Nepalese endemite.